mixmarvel/mixmarvel.github.io/_posts/2019-04-16-Decision7-Coummnuity-Committe.md

 The first community committee has successfully completed its task and has achieved a lot.
 The second committee will continue to make unremitting efforts for the development and growth of the mixmarvel community based on the first committee!

-Second Community Council List: Rankings regardless, totaling 15 commissioners Jade, Yiyi, Nep, Leo, Charles, Adrain, Lionel, Wilson, Jannie, Claud, Doris, Adora, Longbutton, Gary KIM, Kazuhiko Inoue
+Second Community Council List: Rankings regardless, totaling 15 commissioners.
+Jade, Yiyi, Nep, Leo, Charles, Adrain, Lionel, Wilson, Jannie, Claud, Doris, Adora, Longbutton, Gary KIM, Kazuhiko Inoue